si3792/drf-angular-user-system/README.md

 ## Overview

-A user management system, consisting of a RESTful Django (DRF) server and an AngularJS SPA client.
+A user management system, consisting of a Django (DRF) server exposing a REST API and an Angular single page app consuming it.

 It is meant to be used as a backbone for any DRF + Angular project requiring user authentication, including social authentication.

 ### Features

 - Completely separated Server and Client
-- User registraton, authentication and basic management (update account information and delete account)
+- User registraton, authentication and basic management
+  - **Django OAuth Toolkit** is used as an OAuth2 provider
+  - User registration with form validation and async validators
+  - User authentication, update & delete
-- Social sign in through Facebook and Google
+  - **Social sign in** with Facebook and Google
   - Google sign in implements authorization code grant, which allows for server calls to Google's API.
-- Configurable routing system for the client
+- Configurable routing system for the Client

 ### Demo